I live in Tucson Arizona, heart of the Sonoran desert, in a house on a hill with my cat.

 Settling in to the rhythms of desert life has been amazing

-My partner and I are both makers and as a result, our houses always end up being long term projects.
+I am a maker and as a result, my houses always end up being long term projects.
 This one is no different.
-The last two years have been filled with projects to make the place we live our own.
 I view remodeling a house as working on a giant sculpture.
 In between the home projects, I garden collecting cacti, ride horses and ride motorcycles fast on curvy roads.

-When we moved into this house it had two living rooms which we did not need.
+When I moved into this house it had two living rooms which I did not need.
 The one was just inside the front door became my studio.
-This resulted in the unconventional experience of walking in the front door of our house and finding yourself in my production clay studio.
-It seems normal to us and all our friends seem unfazed, so I guess we did ok.
+This resulted in the unconventional experience of walking in the front door of the house and finding yourself in my production clay studio.
+It seems normal to me and all my friends seem unfazed.

 Clay sculptor production studio